uasal/Useful-Resources-Public/spacehardwarehandbook/fasteners.md

 # Material Selection

-18-8 stainless steel is low-cost and corrosion resistant.
+18-8 stainless steel is low-cost and corrosion resistant, the strength of 70,000 psi is close to [SAE Grade 2 bolts](https://www.engineeringtoolbox.com/steel-bolts-sae-grades-d_1426.html).
 A-286 Alloy is comparable strength to non-stainless bolts, but at a relatively higher cost.
+The minimum tensile strength of A-286 screws typically exceed SAE Grade 8.

 When a single bolt can't fail, a certified A286 alloy bolt is often called for.
 When there is redundancy and margin, more widely  available 18-8 is often more convenient and cost effective.